 SOLR coverbig

 Class out of control?
 Will no regular substitute dare enter the fourth-grade classroom?
-It's time to press the red button under the office clock to summon Miss Subway, the substitute of last resort.
+It's time to press the red button under the office clock to summon Miss Subway, the Substitute of Last Resort.
 This sub has the right gadgets in her canvas bag to put the fourth-graders back in order.

 alum copy